 This list is not exhaustive by any means, however it is a start.

-If you tick these boxes, you should be safe, however the key is to hold a relocation strategy session to ensure you do not miss anything.
+If you tick these boxes, you should be safe, however the key is to hold a relocation strategy session to ensure you don’t miss anything.